hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/05_bcbio_nextgen.md

 Open up your `.bashrc` using `vim` and add in the following:

-	# Environment variables for running bcbio
+	# Environment variables for running bcbio -- YOU MAY ALREADY HAVE THIS
 	export PATH=/opt/bcbio/centos/bin:$PATH

 	unset PYTHONHOME
 	unset PYTHONPATH

 Close and save the file.
+Finally, let's set up the project structure. **Since `bcbio` will spawn a number of intermediate files as it goes through the pipeline of tools, we will use `/n/scratch2` space to make sure there is enough disk space to hold all of those files.** Your home directory on Orchestra will not be able to handle this amount of data.
+Another alternative is talking to the folks at HMS-RC to set up a directory in the `/groups` folder for your lab.

-Finally, let's set up the project structure.
-Change directories into `~/ngs_course/rnaseq` and make a directory called `bcbio-rnaseq`:
+Change directories into `/n/scratch2` and make a directory titled your Orchestra username (i.e. `mm573`).
+Since this is a shared space it is useful to make your own personal directory:

+	$ cd /n/scratch2
+	$ mkdir <ecommmons_id>

+Now let's create a directory for the bcbio run:

-	$ cd ~/ngs_course/rnaseq
+	$ cd <ecommons_id>
 	$ mkdir bcbio-rnaseq

 ## `bcbio`: Inputs